shaack/cm-chessboard/README.md

     borderType: BORDER_TYPE.none, // "thin" thin border, "frame" wide border with coordinates in it, "none" no border
     aspectRatio: 1, // height/width of the board
     pieces: {
-      type: PIECES_FILE_TYPE.svgSprite, // pieces are in a SVG sprite, no other type supported for now
+      type: PIECES_FILE_TYPE.svgSprite, // pieces are in an SVG sprite, no other type supported for now
       file: "standard.svg", // the filename of the sprite in `assets/pieces/`
       tileSize: 40 // the tile size in the sprite
     },